Milind018/Redshift-Classifier/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2408.08763-blue)](https://arxiv.org/abs/2408.08763)

-Gamma-ray bursts (GRBs) are intense, short-lived bursts of gamma-ray radiation observed up to a high redshift (z ∼ 10) due to their luminosities.
-Thus, they can serve as cosmological tools to probe the early Universe.
-However, we need a large sample of high−z GRBs, currently limited due to the difficulty in securing time at the large aperture Telescopes.
-Thus, it is painstaking to determine quickly whether a GRB is high−z or low−z, which hampers the possibility of performing rapid follow-up observations.
-Previous efforts to distinguish between high− and low−z GRBs using GRB properties and machine learning (ML) have resulted in limited sensitivity.
-In this study, we aim to improve this classification by employing an ensemble ML method on 251 GRBs with measured redshifts and plateaus observed by the Neil Gehrels Swift Observatory.
-Incorporating the plateau phase with the prompt emission, we have employed an ensemble of classification methods to enhance the sensitivity unprecedentedly.
-Additionally, we investigate the effectiveness of various classification methods using different redshift thresholds, zthreshold=zt at zt = 2.0, 2.5, 3.0, and 3.5.
-We achieve a sensitivity of 87% and 89% with a balanced sampling for both zt = 3.0 and zt = 3.5, respectively, representing a 9% and 11% increase in the sensitivity over Random Forest used alone.
-Overall, the best results are at zt = 3.5, where the difference between the sensitivity of the training set and the test set is the smallest.
-This enhancement of the proposed method paves the way for new and intriguing follow-up observations of high−z GRBs.
+Redshift-Classifier (X-ray) is a reliable ensemble machine learning framework developed to classify X-ray gamma-ray bursts (GRBs) as high-redshift or low-redshift based on the desired redshift cutoff (user-defined).
+We have used all the GRB light-curve (LC) phases in this framework, prompt, X-ray plateau, and X-ary afterglow, as features to train and test the models.
+However, our model is developed to use any set of features based on the availability and user's interest.
+This ML framework is developed to quickly identify if a GRB is a high-redshift or a low-redshift as soon as a new GRB is detected, which will help other facilities to have quick and more precise follow-up observations.

 # Documentation

-The Redshift-Classifier's (X-Ray) documentation is available in this repository and also hosted on [readthedocs.io](https://redshift-classifier.readthedocs.io/en/latest/) .
-Although the documentation is fairly complete; if you are trying to use  Redshift-Classifier(X-Ray) Web-app and run into issues, please get in touch with us!
+The Redshift-Classifier's (X-Ray) documentation is available in this repository and also hosted on [readthedocs.io](https://redshift-classifier.readthedocs.io/en/latest/).
+Although the documentation is fairly complete, if you are trying to use the  Redshift-Classifier (X-ray) Web app and run into issues, please get in touch with us!

 # Publications
 The Redshift-Classifier(X-Ray) was initially introduced in the following publication.
-Please cite this publication if you make use of Redshift-Classifier(X-Ray) Web-app or some code herein.
+Please cite this publication if you make use of the Redshift-Classifier (X-ray) Web app or some code herein.

 ``` tex
 @misc{dainotti2025grbredshiftclassifierfollowup,